 Get involved with ICAS

-From mentoring to volunteering with charities and our boards, committees and area networks, there are many ways to get involved and promote the CA profession, boost your career and help others.
+From mentoring to volunteering with charities and our boards, committees and Area Networks, there are many ways to get involved, promote the CA profession, boost your career and help others.

-We actively encourage our members to get involved in a range of activities, with ICAS, fellow CAs, and external organisations including charities such as the ICAS Foundation.
-These types of effort can deliver a host of benefits to you, and to the groups with which you get involved.
+We actively encourage Members to get involved in a range of activities with ICAS, fellow CAs, and external organisations including charities such as the ICAS Foundation.

-They might strengthen your skills base, widen your network or count toward your continuing professional development.
-There are opportunities to play a role in the governance of ICAS, promote the CA qualification and help the next generation of Chartered Accountants.
-Additionally, charitable roles allow an opportunity to ‘give something back’ and work to the benefit of wider society and boost your self esteem.
+Doing so might strengthen your skills base, widen your network or count toward your continuing professional development.
+There are opportunities to play a role in the governance of ICAS, promote the CA qualification and help nurture the next generation of Chartered Accountants.
+Additionally, charitable roles allow an opportunity to ‘give something back’, work to the benefit of wider society and boost your self esteem.